grantfanian/jutsuload/README.md

 ## Features

 Uses browser headers.
-Can guess season and episode from URL (not all types are supported).
+Guesses season and episode from URL (not all types are supported).
 Downloader for videos, with progress functionality.
 Does not overwrite files.
 Has small dependency list.